 Students may wish to check with their college or university about earning credit toward graduation for the time they spend volunteering.
 Specific policies vary by institution.
 For example, some schools may require the student to work more than 8 hours per week in order to earn credit.
 Otherwise, it does not matter to the NWS whether a student is volunteering for credit or not.

-The student volunteer application period for the 2013 fall semester has closed.
+The application period for summer 2014 has closed.